bhuvaneswaran1920/Group-5/README.md

 5. Dhanush. s - 18MIS1083

 TO RUN:

-This project is done using Html, Css, And php.
+-->This project is done using Html, Css, And php.
 The database connection is established using MySql.

-We need to download Xampp to run this php project.
+-->We need to download Xampp to run this php project.

-We need to Turn on Apache and Mysql Server.
+-->We need to Turn on Apache and Mysql Server.

-We have to copy and paste our project files into htdocs folder of Xampp.
+-->We have to copy and paste our project files into htdocs folder of Xampp.

-Next we need to press the admin button of the apache server.
+-->Next we need to press the admin button of the apache server.
 It will redirect us to the home page of our website.